There is a beautiful idea in Sanatan Dharma that the Divine Mother is not only in temples, not only in the sky, not only in scriptures.

 Does everyone have Kundalini Shakti?

-.
 Is Kundalini the same as prana?

 Can women awaken Kundalini?

-How long does awakening take?
+How long does Kundalini awakening take?

-Is Guru necessary for Kundalini awakening?
+Is a Guru necessary for Kundalini awakening?

 Is Kundalini linked to chakras?